TRIO Federal Grant Programs

 TRIO programs are federally funded by the US Department of Education and designed to encourage enrollment in postsecondary or high school education programs.
-The various TRIO programs serve those who are first-generation-in-college, low income, veterans, or individuals with disabilities residing in Escambia or Santa Rosa county.
+The various TRIO programs serve those who are first-generation-in-college (neither parent possessing a bachelor's degree or higher), low income (Federal TRIO programs taxable income guidelines -- http://www2.ed.gov/about/offices/list/ope/trio/incomelevels.html), veterans, or individuals with documented disabilities residing in Escambia or Santa Rosa counties.

 TRIO Programs include

 Designed to serve eligible students from disadvantaged backgrounds in grades 6-12 to increase high school completion rates and encourage enrollment in any accredited postsecondary institution in the country.

 Services include but are not limited to: college tours, academic tutoring, career exploration, ACT/SAT test preparation, FAFSA submission, college application and admissions assistance, and student and family workshops.

 Eligibility requirements include maintain a minimum 2.5 GPA, first-generation-in-college (neither parent possessing a bachelor's degree or higher), meet income levels established by the grant, desire to pursue a postsecondary education, and attend a participating middle or high school in the Escambia or Santa Rosa County Public School Systems.
 Please contact ETS at (850) 484-1620 for additional details.